What is TPE Material?

 Slight changes in hardness can be seen in varied temperatures, ideal temperature range – -30 ºC ~ 120ºC.

 |The Shore hardness is 4A in the same temperature range.||

 The Shore hardness is 5A in the temperature range of -20 ºC ~ 40ºC which is much better than PVC and EPDM materials.

 |High Tearing strength||

 1. Does TPE material need drying?

 Ans.
 TPE material doesn’t necessarily need drying.
-However, if needed, it can be stored in a cool and dry environment for upto two years if maintained well in its original packaging and sealed well against moisture, heat and other impurities.
+However, if needed, it can be stored in a cool and dry environment for up to two years if maintained well in its original packaging and sealed well against moisture, heat, and other impurities.

 2. Is TPE safe for Kids?

 Ans.
-TPE is absolutely safe for kids as it contains a meagre amount of extractable compounds that migrate from the surface of an infant care product.
+TPE is absolutely safe for kids as it contains a meager amount of extractable compounds that migrate from the surface of an infant care product.
 That’s a significant factor assuming whatever babies touch, they put it in their mouths.

 3. Is TPE better than PVC?